Violence Jack: Release

 The English releases of the OVAs were out of their original order:

 Most non-Japanese versions also use the same order of the English version.

 Violence Jack was originally released in an edited form in the US by Manga Entertainment.
-As fans wanted to see it uncut, the Right Stuf arranged with Manga Entertainment the release of an unedited version in November 1996.
+As fans wanted to see it uncut, Right Stuf arranged with Manga Entertainment the release of an unedited version in November 1996.
 The label Critical Mass was created since it was considered to be too intense for the Right Stuf line.
 The censored version by Manga Entertainment only had dubbed audio, while the uncensored version by Critical Mass was available in both dubbed and subtitled formats.
 The censored version was also released in the United Kingdom by Manga Entertainment.
 In New Zealand, also released by Manga Entertainment, it was promoted as the banned version from Australia.

 The OVAs were released in their uncut version by Manga Entertainment in France in 1999 and by Fox Pathé Europa in 2003, and in Italy by Shin Vision also in 2003.

 The first release by Manga Entertainment was cut in most countries where it was released (USA, United Kingdom, New Zealand).
 In the UK release, the cuts amount to 30 in Evil Town of an already cut version for a total of 4:25 mins, 6:43 mins in Hell's Wind, and 25 in Slumking (Harem Bomber) and are related to sex, violence, bondage and cannibalism.
 The US version also has similar cuts.

 The OVA with most censorship problems was Violence Jack: Evil Town.
-When Manga Entertainment submitted this OVA to the Australian Office of Film and Literature Classification in 1997, the OVA was refused a rating.
+When Manga Entertainment submitted this OVA to the Australian Classification Board in 1997, the OVA was refused a rating.
 It is suspected that this version was the already censored version from the UK (the print reviewed ran 55 mins, whereas the original print runs 60 mins.)
 Since this OVA was banned, the release of the rest was scrapped.

 The OVAs were released uncut in Italy and France.
 In the United States it was also released uncut by Right Stuf under the Critical Mass label.
 Discotek Media released the OVA series uncut in 2015.